 March is Problem Gambling Awareness Month!
-On jueves, marzo 12 at 5:30 p. m., the community will come together for Photovoice, a youth-focused problem gambling photo exhibit led by students from South End Middle School (SEMS) in Springfield.
+On viernes, marzo 12 at 5:30 p. m., the community will come together for Photovoice, a youth-focused problem gambling photo exhibit led by students from South End Middle School (SEMS) in Springfield.
 This event will be held at 5:30 p. m. at Valley Venture Mentors, 276 Bridge Street, Springfield.

 Students at SEMS will tell a story and advocate for change through a series of photographs reflective of what they view as issues in their community tied to gambling prevention.
 They will present a call to action and ask for community partners to help in making their voices heard.